The Not-So-Simple Life of a Rodeo Queen

 You may or may not watch it every year, but we’re all familiar with the Miss America Pageant.
 Among all the glitz, gowns, and talents of the contestants, it’s no wonder many young girls love tuning in.

-You might have only seen a beauty pageant on television, but you can catch the Miss Silver Spurs Pageant live right here in Kissimmee!
+You might have only seen a beauty pageant on television, but you can watch the Miss Silver Spurs Pageant live in Kissimmee!
 Every June, young girls and women from Osceola County compete in one of three age divisions: Miss (ages 15-21), Junior Miss (12-14), or Little Miss (9-11).
 Similar to a beauty pageant, all the divisions will go through an appearance, interview, and speech portion during the Pageant.
 However, Miss contestants are also required to show their horsemanship skills.
-While this may sound daunting, there aren’t any crazy tricks per se; this portion requires Miss contestants to (1) learn a set AQHA (American Quarter Horse Association) reining pattern that shows their control of the horse in certain moves, and (2) perform a freestyle set to a song of their choice to showcase their personality and skill.
+While this may sound daunting, there aren’t any crazy tricks per se.
+This portion requires Miss contestants to (1) learn a set AQHA (American Quarter Horse Association) reining pattern that shows their control of the horse in certain moves, and (2) perform a freestyle set to a song of their choice to showcase their personality and skill.

 If you think you (or your daughter!) have what it takes to represent the Silver Spurs and Osceola County, look for an application early each year.
 Applications cost $85 and are due in February, with the Pageant occurring in June.
 Or maybe you’re just interested in seeing what it’s all about!